Skip to content

 4. values for templating

-Remove the templates/ folder as we create templates ourself.
-Let's add the nginx deployment to the empty templates:
+Remove all the files under the templates/ folder as we create templates ourself.
+Let's add the nginx deployment to the templates/deployment-nginx.yaml:

 apiVersion: apps/v1